AgustinH09/nvchad-config/README.md

-# chicha09's NvChad configuration
+# Personal NvChad configuration

-Personal, batteries-included Neovim set-up built on top of [NvChad](https://github.com/NvChad/NvChad).
+Personal Neovim set-up built on top of [NvChad](https://github.com/NvChad/NvChad).

 This repo can be used as